-R Fraser is a partner in Frontier Properties to whom the company owed £4,870 (2009 - £4,870) at the year end.
+R Fraser is a partner in Frontier Properties to whom the company owed $\pounds 4,870$ (2010 - $\pounds 4,870$) at the year end.

-J R Frenkel, who retains a minority interest in the subsidiary companies Frenkel Topping Limited and Frenkel Topping Structured Settlements, is the sole proprietor of Frenkels, Chartered accountants, to whom the company owes £207.
+J R Frenkel, who retains a minority interest in the subsidiary companies Frenkel Topping Limited and Frenkel Topping Structured Settlements, is the sole proprietor of Frenkels, Chartered accountants, from whom the company is due $\pounds 2,193$ (2010: owes $\pounds 207$).
+During the year professional services charges of $\pounds 6,000$ were invoiced from Frenkels Chartered Accountants.

-The amounts due to Frontier Properties and Frenkels Chartered accountants are held within trade payables in the Group Statement of Financial Position.
+The amounts due to Frontier Properties and Frenkels Chartered accountants are held within trade receivables or payables in the Group Statement of Financial Position.